 • The breaching party may respond that they are not in breach of the contract.
 The injured party should be careful how he or she responds in case the other party is correct.

 • The breaching party may request a meeting to discuss the situation.
 This may be a good way to resolve the issue, but it is recommended to have the help of a lawyer in arranging a solution.

 • The breaching party may agree that they are at fault.
 If this happens, the injured party needs to decide how to resolve the issue.
 Usually, a formal settlement agreement is signed.
 An attorney will be able to help with this.

-Sample Breach of Contract Letter to Contractor
+Sample Breach of Contract Letter

 Name of Injured Party

 City, State, Zip Code

 This letter is formal notice to discuss a breach by you in the contract you and I signed on DATE to clear the debris on the one-acre property at ADDRESS.
 According to the contract, you agreed to complete the project by DATE.